josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/👾_cyber_war_crimes.md

 - unreliable medical information;
 - or loss of access to equipment.

-Medical services receive particular protection during armed conflict.
+Protected medical units, personnel and services receive particular protection during armed conflict.

+Other suppliers or supporting infrastructure may remain civilian objects and may be critically important to proportionality and precautions without necessarily sharing the same special legal status.

+That distinction should be preserved.

-That makes confirmed cyber operations against them especially important to preserve carefully for legal analysis.
+Confirmed cyber operations affecting protected medical services are especially important to record carefully for legal analysis.

 ---